ntsim/rscs-in-2025/slides.md

 # Agenda

 1. What are React server components?
-2. How do you use them?
-3. Current state and controversy
+2. Current state and controversy
-4. Where are things going?
+3. Should you use them?

 ---
 layout: full